apiaryio/dredd/docs/hooks/new-language.rst

 -  :option:`--hooks-worker-after-connect-wait`
 -  :option:`--hooks-worker-term-timeout`
 -  :option:`--hooks-worker-term-retry`

-.. warning::
-   Behavior of the following options is currently broken (see :ghissue:`#917`) and it is recommended to stick to localhost and port 61321 until fixed:

 -  :option:`--hooks-worker-handler-host`
 -  :option:`--hooks-worker-handler-port`

+.. warning::
+   Behavior of the :option:`--hooks-worker-handler-port` option is currently broken if used with the hooks handler as a child process (see :ghissue:`#917`) and it is recommended to stick to port 61321 until fixed.

 .. note::
    The options mention *hooks worker* in their names, but it stands for the same as *hooks handler*.
 There is a proposal to rename the options in the future: :ghissue:`#1101`